Sean Murphy Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 8.4 K/9, which ranks 22nd in the league.
+- The pitching staff for the Marlins has a collective 8.4 K/9, which ranks 22nd in MLB.

-- The Marlins have a 4.11 team ERA that ranks 14th among all MLB pitching staffs.
+- The Marlins have a 4.43 team ERA that ranks 19th across all league pitching staffs.

-- The Marlins give up the 10th-fewest home runs in baseball (22 total, one per game).
+- Marlins pitchers combine to rank 18th in baseball in home runs allowed (27 total, 1.2 per game).

-- Cabrera (1-1 with a 4.08 ERA and 18 strikeouts in 17 2/3 innings pitched) gets the start for the Marlins, his fifth of the season.

-- His most recent time out was on Tuesday against the San Francisco Giants, when the righty tossed six innings, surrendering two earned runs while allowing six hits.
+- Hoeing starts for the first time this season for the Marlins.

 © 2023 Data Skrive.
 All rights reserved.